- At a Glance

 - Through digital farming technologies, Bayer is looking into ways of supporting and incentivizing farmers to protect existing forests and natural habitats on their land by helping them to better evaluate the benefits of preserving habitats and forests versus farming marginal or less-productive land.

-- Bayer aims for net-zero deforestation in our supply chain by 2021 – and will encourage our licensees to do the same.
+- Bayer aims for net-zero deforestation in our supply chain – and will encourage our licensees to do the same.
 As the most prominent example, we will ensure 100% compliance with the Brazilian Forest Code in our production fields.
 We are committed to using Bayer’s expertise and technologies to support Brazil’s goal of restoring 12 million hectares of native forest by 2030.

 - Bayer is committed to become carbon neutral in its own operations by 2030.
 To accomplish this, we will offset part of our emissions through investments in reforestation projects.